Hindu denominations: Sampradaya

-In Hinduism, a sampradaya (IAST ') (Note: Quoted in Böhtlingk's Sanskrit-Sanskrit dictionary, entry Sampradaya.) is a denomination.
+In Hinduism, a sampradaya (Sanskrit: सम्प्रदाय, IAST: ') (Note: Quoted in Böhtlingk's Sanskrit-Sanskrit dictionary, entry Sampradaya.) is a denomination.
 These are teaching traditions with autonomous practices and monastic centers, with a guru lineage, with ideas developed and transmitted, redefined and reviewed by each successive generation of followers.
 A particular guru lineage is called parampara.
 By receiving diksha (initiation) into the parampara of a living guru, one belongs to its proper sampradaya.